 - 1. Main pass thru portion to fill container and draw propane from, is controlled by upper three sided knob. - 2.
-10% valve, a small screw on the side of main body allows any air to be released and indicates when container is full at 80% - 3.
-Incoming positive seal valve MUST be pushed inward with nozzle to fill or by POL fitting to draw vapor out for appliance use.
+10% valve, a small screw on the side of main body allows any air to be released and indicates when container is full at 80% - Incoming positive seal valve MUST be pushed inward with nozzle to fill or by POL fitting to draw vapor out for appliance use.
 On the bottom/inside is the float which closes when 80% of capacity has been reached.
-This permits expansion space in the tank when temperature rises.
-See section on main hose.